 “Digesting Anomalies: An Investment Approach” by , , and

 You can read both papers for free online by clicking on their titles in this post, or by visiting RFS Editor’s Choice.

 You can now register online for the 2015 SFS Finance Cavalcade, which will take place May 17-20, 2015, at the Scheller College of Business at Georgia Tech.
 Early registration will be $100 for members and $140 for nonmembers.
 Beginning April 1, the registration rate will increase to $125 for members and $165 for nonmembers.
 The registration fee will be waived for doctoral students and Georgia Tech faculty.
 To register, visit the Cavalcade 2015 web site.

 A new installment of Andrew Karolyi’s Executive Editor blog is now available.
 This month’s feature, “Wherefore Art Thou (Corporate) Peer?” examines “Strategic Investment and Industry Risk Dynamics” by M. Cecilia Bustamante.
 Visit the RFS Executive Editor Blog to read the post.

 [This is another of a series of editorials by Executive Editor Andrew Karolyi at the Review of Financial Studies featuring forthcoming or recent papers at the journal.
-This editorial features “No News is News: Do Markets Underreact to Nothing?” by the University of Chicago Booth’s Stefano Giglio and Kelly Shue, lead article in Issue 27 (12) for December 2014.
+This editorial features “Strategic Investment and Industry Risk Dynamics” by Cecilia Bustamante of the University of Maryland and London School of Economics.
+It is the lead article in Issue 28 (2) for February 2015.
 It was selected as an Editor’s Choice article on the Oxford University Press web site for RFS.]

-The Editor’s Choice article for December 2014 (issue 27/12) is “No News Is News: Do Markets Underreact to Nothing?” by Stefano Giglio and Kelly Shue.
+The Editor’s Choice article for February 2015 (issue 28/2) is “Strategic Investment and Industry Risk Dynamics” by M. Cecilia Bustamante.
 You can read the article free online here.